seanvaleo/cbyexample.com/README.md

 Inspired by <a href="https://gobyexample.com" target="_blank">Go By Example</a>, <a href="https://lotz84.github.io/haskellbyexample/" target="_blank">Haskell By Example</a>, <a href="http://jpryan.me/dartbyexample/" target="_blank">Dart By Example</a> and <a href="https://javascriptbyexample.com" target="_blank">Javascript By Example</a>.

-Check out the list of examples below to get started.
+Check out the list of examples below to get started:

   * [Hello World](#hello-world)
   * [Types](#types)